Harrison M. Hayford: Book collecting

 Hayford was also known to friends and students as a book-lover and collector.
-His essay "An Apology for Book Accumulating," however, argued that there was value in accumulating books without narrowing the reasons.
+His essay "An Apology for Book Accumulating," however, argued that "collectors" buy mainly in defined categories, but there was value in accumulating books without narrowing the reasons.
 He defended a collection of Twentieth Century Second Rate Fiction on the grounds that bad literature was also part of the record.

 One former student estimated that some 200,000 volumes must have passed through Hayford's house over the course of his career, also filling his attic, basement, and garage.
-He began to accumulate books in large numbers after 1965.
-Since he then could buy Melville books only for the Newberry Melville collection, his attention turned to other topics.
+He had been buying books by and about Melville and other figures in American literature, but once he began work on the Melville project in 1965, he donated his Melville items to the Newberry and bought Melville books only for the Newberry Melville collection.
+He then began forming what biblikographer Thomas Tanselle called "impressive assemblages of American poetry, fition, and humor, and books by American women and blacks."
+His house was, Tanselle continued, "in some respects the best bookshop in the Chicago area."
 Although he was generous in giving books to graduate students, he sold or donated from this stock only to college or university libraries in thematic groups, such as American fiction, humor, and poetry.
 He devoted special attention to areas that were then less developed, such as writings by women and African Americans, in order to encourage research.
 In addition to the Newberry Library, large collections went to Purdue University, Western Michigan University, University of Toledo, and Meiji University in Tokyo.